rohitsub11/behavioral_cloning/README.md

 After this and after reading many discussions on the forum as well as other papers, I cropped the image to remove some pixels from the top and bottom. to remove the horizon and hood of the car from the image.
 Then the question of resizing arose.

 First try, I did not resize the image to see if they would go through the NVIDIA model without any problems.
 It seemed to at least run.
 However, I then resized the images to 66x200 so the match with the model requirements.

-I further resized the images to 64x64 to speed up the model training and yet not losing on accuracy or increasing loss.
+The model works well with the bright track.
+With the dark hilly track, the model works well from a not hitting the walls perspective.
+However, the hill climb (throttle control is the part that I am having a challenge with).